AndyP01/ads-over-mqtt/docs/openssl.md

 ```

 ## Step 4 - Deploy the certificate
-Copied to directory on client side and pointed client (e.g. MQTTX app) to look at them.
+Copied to directory on client side and pointed client (e.g. MQTTX app or XAE/XAR) to look at them.